GSK says past R&D shortfalls in China now fixed

 "Where we find that systems or controls need to be strengthened, or individual misconduct has occurred, we take the appropriate corrective action or disciplinary action as quickly and decisively as possible", the spokesman said.

-The problems from two years back at GSK's Shanghai research centre were highlighted on Tuesday by the New York Times, which said it had received a confidential document from November 2011 detailing faults discovered at the time.
+The problems from two years back at GSK's Shanghai research center were highlighted on Tuesday by the New York Times, which said it had received a confidential document from November 2011 detailing faults discovered at the time.

 GSK's head of emerging markets, Abbas Hussain, said on Monday that some of its executives in China appeared to have broken the law in the bribery scandal and he promised changes to lower the cost of medicine in the country.